u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

 	Clicking and Dragging
 		the main window         Move the main window
 	Right Clicking the video
-		In Fullscreen           Context menu with options that were available in the menubar Outside of Fullscreen   Play/Pause the video
+		In Fullscreen           Shows the menubar actions in context menu form Outside of Fullscreen   Triggers Play/Pause
 	Open Button
-		Left Click - Open a local file (File Dialog)
+		Left Click - Show the open file dialog
-		Middle Click - Jump to a specific time in a file Right Click - Open a location (URL Dialog)
+		Middle Click - Jump to a specific time
+		Right Click - Open a location (including URLs)

-*Though customization of key bindings is not yet possible, it is in the scope of the project for the near future.
+*Customization of the key bindings will be implemented in the near future.

 ### Settings